 At our recent conferences, nearly 50% of Best Pitch awards by an agent or editor went to those who participated in the Query Letter Critique, so this activity really does improve your chances to shine!

 A timekeeper will keep these brief meetings on schedule.
-If the participant is in-person at the hotel, we’ll have a seat in front of each laptop, on which the agent/editor will be waiting in their Zoom breakout room.
+If the participant is in-person at the hotel, we’ll have a seat in front of each laptop, on which the agent/editor will be waiting in their Zoom breakout room, with headphones to help block out other sounds in the room.
 If the participant is virtual, a volunteer will move them into the agent’s/editor’s Zoom breakout room at the appropriate time.
 No materials need to be brought or submitted ahead of time for this activity.

-5. Friday Lightning Pitch Critique with an Author Panel (NEW!) – $35
+5. Friday Lightning Pitch Critique with an Author Panel – $50

 To let you practice and get feedback on your verbal “lightning” pitch(es), a panel of published authors who have a decade or more of experience querying and then assisting other writers with their pitches will help you polish your pitch.
 These critique sessions will use the same 5-minute timing as the Saturday lightning pitches.
 The participant will spend the first 3 minutes delivering their pitch and answering any questions the panelists have, but the last 2 minutes will be devoted entirely to feedback, where the panelists will recommend what to add and what to leave out.
 This will help you explain your manuscript more clearly and concisely, to increase your odds of getting to “yes” on Saturday during those lightning pitch sessions.